-The Iloilo Dinagyang Festival 2013 is one of the Philippines’ most spectacular cultural festivals, a showcase of the rich heritage, colorful history, passionate devotion, and fun-loving spirit of Ilonggos.
-The festival traces its roots as a religious thanksgiving celebration in honor of Senyor Santo Niño, the child Jesus.
+The Iloilo Dinagyang Festival is a showcase of the rich heritage, colorful history, passionate devotion, and fun-loving spirit of the Ilonggo people.
+The festival traces its roots as a thanksgiving celebration in honor of Senyor Santo Niño, the child Jesus.
+Today, it has grown to be one of the Philippines’ most spectacular religious and cultural festivals.

 Where to stay during the Dinagyang Festival